Aquarium UV Sterilizer Overview

 Who needs a UV sterilizer?

-UV Sterilizers are recommended for all saltwater and freshwater aquariums and for ponds.
+UV Sterilizers are recommended for all saltwater and freshwater aquariums, and ponds.

 What can be eliminated with a UV sterilizer?